How explainable are adversarially-robust CNNs?: Abstract

 \section{Abstract}

-Three important criteria of existing convolutional neural networks (CNNs) are (1) test-set accuracy; (2) out-of-distribution accuracy; and (3) explainability.
+Three important criteria of existing convolutional neural networks (CNNs) are (1) test-set accuracy; (2) out-of-distribution accuracy; and (3) explainability \emph{via feature attribution}.
 While these criteria have been studied independently, their relationship is unknown.
-For example, do CNNs that have a stronger out-of-distribution performance have also stronger explainability?
-Furthermore, most prior feature-importance studies only evaluate methods on 2-3 common vanilla ImageNet-trained CNNs, leaving it unknown how these methods generalize to CNNs of other architectures and training algorithms.
-Here, we perform the first, large-scale evaluation of the relations of the three criteria using 9 feature-importance methods and 12 ImageNet-trained CNNs that are of 3 training algorithms and 5 CNN architectures.
+For example, do CNNs with better out-of-distribution performance also have better explainability?
+Furthermore, most prior feature attribution studies only evaluate methods on 2-3 common vanilla ImageNet-trained CNNs, leaving it unknown how these methods generalize to CNNs of other architectures and training algorithms.
+Here, we perform the first large-scale evaluation of the relations of the three criteria using nine feature-attribution methods and 12 ImageNet-trained CNNs that are of three training algorithms and five CNN architectures.
 We find several important insights and recommendations for ML practitioners.
 First, adversarially robust CNNs have a higher explainability score on gradient-based attribution methods (but not CAM-based or perturbation-based methods).
-Second, AdvProp models, despite being highly accurate more than both vanilla and robust models alone, are not superior in explainability.
-Third, among 9 feature attribution methods tested, GradCAM and RISE are consistently the best methods.
+Second, AdvProp models, despite being highly accurate, are not superior in explainability.
+Third, among nine feature attribution methods tested, GradCAM and RISE are consistently the best methods.
 Fourth, Insertion and Deletion are biased towards vanilla and robust models respectively, due to their strong correlation with the confidence score distributions of a CNN.
-Fifth, we did not find a single CNN to be the best in all three criteria, which interestingly suggests that CNNs are harder to interpret as they become more accurate.
+Fifth, we did not find a single CNN to be the best in all three criteria, which suggests that CNNs with better performance do not have better explainability.
+Sixth, ResNet-50 is on average the best architecture among the architectures used in this study, which indicates architectures with higher test-set accuracy do not necessarily have better explainability scores.